 Chris owns more Funko Pop figures than any grown man should.
 In spite of that, he has been recognized as one of Jacksonville Business Journal’s 40 Under 40 and S4 has been named to the Gator 100, a list of the 100 fastest-growing businesses owned or run by a UF alumni, for the last two years.
 He figures he must be doing something right.

 Four Quick Questions

 What is your approach to working with a new client?

-I simply try to be as honest as I can.
+I simply try to be honest and direct.
 The beginning of a new business relationship is a lot like dating; it’s going to go a whole lot better if you can cut through the crap and be open to really communicating.
 When I come across someone who wants to approach every meeting as a hostile negotiation, we usually end up walking away from the project, because I know we are not going to be in a position to produce successful work.